FastMoq

 <PackageReference Include="FastMoq.Provider.Moq" Version="4.*" />

 Note: this guide targets the current v4 release line.
 For the release delta relative to the last public 3.0.0 package, see What's New Since 3.0.0.
-Note: in the current repository, GetMockDbContext<TContext>() keeps the same FastMoq namespace call shape, but direct FastMoq.Core consumers should add FastMoq.Database for EF-specific helpers.
+Note: in the current v4 package line, GetMockDbContext<TContext>() keeps the same FastMoq namespace call shape, but direct FastMoq.Core consumers should add FastMoq.Database for EF-specific helpers.
+Direct shared Azure SDK helper consumers should add FastMoq.Azure.
+Direct Azure Functions helper consumers should add FastMoq.AzureFunctions.
 Direct web-helper consumers should add FastMoq.Web.

-In the current v4 transition layout, FastMoq.Core bundles the built-in moq provider and the internal reflection fallback.
+In the current v4 release line, FastMoq.Core bundles the built-in moq provider and the internal reflection fallback.
 The default provider is reflection.
-Optional providers such as nsubstitute can be added explicitly and registered with MockingProviderRegistry.
+Optional providers such as nsubstitute can be added explicitly and then selected by their canonical name once the package is present, or registered manually under a custom alias.
 You can also register your own provider by implementing IMockingProvider; the bundled providers are examples, not the only supported choices.

 using FastMoq;